Mozetsu/mozetsu/README.md

 ## 👽 Greetings Fellow Developer!

 Building tech is awesome and possibilites are endless, there's so much to be created!
-However, the world has plenty of beauty out there and that's why I enjoy going on walks in the countryside to appreciate nature and clear my mind from time to time.
+Nature can be fascinating as well and that's why I enjoy going on walks in the countryside from time to time to clear my mind.

 <br>